SimretA/PaTAT-pattern-based-thematic-annotation-tool/readme.md

+# Frontend
 - cd into frontend
 - npm install --legacy-peer-deps
 - run npm start

+# Backend
+- open a new terminal
 - cd into backend
 - create a new environment in conda
 - install requirements.txt